 - Don’t lean over, stay upright achieving full extension of the hips while walking

-- Take shorter strides than normal aiming to keep the close foot striking closer to underneath the hips (similar to minimalist and barefoot running)
+- Take shorter strides than normal aiming to keep the foot strike (against the ground) closer to underneath the hips (similar to minimalist and barefoot running)

 - Glide stride” as opposed to “pounding”, to keep smooth momentum moving forward and saving your knees, ensuring one foot is touching the ground at all times